Resonating Valence Bond Ground States on Corner-sharing Simplices: The Monomer-dimer Ground States on the Pyrochlore Stripe

-It only takes slight modifications for the proof above to work also when the state we started with $|\psi\rangle$ has only part of the tetrahedra in the spin-quadruplet sector.\footnote{Had we started with a state where the $(k+1)$th tetrahedron was a spin-doublet while the $k$th was a quadruplet, the energy for the $k$th tetrahedron would just consist of two copies of the expression in \eqref{eq:equad}, for each of which the same arguments can be used to show that the energy would be lower if the $k$th tetrahedron was also a spin-doublet.} So the conclusion is that in the ground state, all the tetrahedra in the chain must form spin-doublets, meaning that the ground states are superpositions of configurations with $L$ dimers, one holon, and $L$ spin-doublet monomers.
-However, unlike the sawtooth case, because the matrix elements of \eqref{eq:Hdb} are not all negative, we cannot deduce that the ground state is unique.
-This ground state degeneracy is essentially attributed to the degenerate ground states of the single tetrahedron.
-On top of that, the total $z$-component of the spin is also a good quantum number, which does not affect the ground state energy as long as the total spin within each tetrahedron is $\frac{1}{2}$.
+So the conclusion is that in the ground state, the tri-spin group in each tetrahedron in the chain must form spin-doublets, meaning that the ground states are superpositions of configurations with $L$ dimers, one holon, and $L$ spin-doublet monomers.
+However, unlike the sawtooth chain and Husimi cactus studied in Ref.~\cite{PhysRevB.107.L140401}, because the matrix elements of $H^\mathrm{db}$ are not all negative, we cannot deduce that the ground state is unique in the $S_\mathrm{tot}^z=L/2$ subspace.
+We will dig more into this degeneracy in the next subsection.

+In fact, we have also shown that the groups of three spins inside each tetrahedron always form SU(2)-doublets in the ground state of the single hole-doped Hubbard model at $U=\infty$ on any network of corner-sharing tetrahedra, each of which having 1 to 4 neighboring tetrahedra, as long as there are no cycles involving more than one tetrahedron.
+This is necessary for a well defined division of the vertices into groups of three starting from the location of the vacancy.
+Among these networks are the regular trees or Bethe lattices of coordination numbers $z=2,3,4$, with $z=2$ corresponding to the pyrochlore stripe.
+The $z=3$ lattice is depicted in Fig.~\ref{fig:tree}, where the nodes of the tree are tetrahedra, and the edges are the shared corners.

+The conclusion of this subsection is verified with numerical exact diagonalization results for pyrochlore stripes of size up to $L=7$, by computing the expectation value of the total spin of the three spins residing in the triangular planes excluding the holon.
+Like for the sawtooth case, where once the location of the vacancy is fixed, the dimers are all aligned in parallel lines with different orientation on each side of the holon, here the doublets occupy the triangular faces in the same way.
+However, a difference is that for a given hole position, there are multiple possible such dimer coverings, i.e. the hole moves in an RVB background.